 Advice: A convenient way to getting to Otaru from Sapporo is taking the JR Rapid Airport train from JR Sapporo Station.
 If you plan to visit the outskirts area of Otaru such as Shakotan Peninsula and Yoichi, we recommend renting a car in Sapporo for efficiency.
 You can go sightseeing around Otaru City on foot.
 There is a bus from Sapporo to Otaru, however it takes longer than the train.

 Advice: First thing to do after arriving at JR Otaru Station is head towards Otaru Canal.
 It is about a 15 minute walk from the station.
 On the way you will go by a street with old bank buildings called the Wall Street of the North, while strolling through the area head towards the canal.
-The view of the canal can be enjoyed while walking along side it, however we also recommend taking a ride on the Otaru Canal Cruise.
+The view of the canal can be enjoyed while walking alongside it, however we also recommend taking a ride on the Otaru Canal Cruise.
 If there is an opening on the day, you can hop on, but it is better to make reservations in advance, especially during the holiday seasons.

-■Day 2: Lunch is a must
+■Day 2: Must-Haves for Lunch

 Kaisendon / Wakadori Hanshinage / Ankake Yakisoba